elfry2/kami/README.md

 - Toggle Neo-tree -> ```tr``` in normal mode

 ## Troubleshooting
 - **Lualine arrows not showing, only rectangles; missing icons, etc.** The script has installed Hack Nerd Font Mono on your system.
-Configure your terminal to use it or other nerd fonts of your choice.
+Configure your terminal to use it or another nerd font of your choice.